 Doctor of Physical Therapy

-The faculty is committed to implementing a curriculum that is designed to prepare competent physical therapists that will be able to employ critical decision-making skills and evidence-based practice for optimal patient care.
+The Doctor of Physical Therapy program is designed to help students become competent physical therapists who will be able to employ critical decision-making skills and evidence-based practice for optimal patient care.
+The curriculum integrates didactic, laboratory and clinical components throughout the program of study.
 Some key aspects of the program and curriculum include:

-- Hybrid curriculum that includes elements of traditional, system-based, and problem-solving approaches with an emphasis on evidenced-based practice
+- Hybrid curriculum uses traditional, system-base and problem-solving approaches with an emphasis on evidenced-based practice

-- Intentional progression from simpler concepts and problems to more complex problems that require and develop synthesis skills
+- Intentional progression from simpler concepts to more complex problems require and develop synthesis and critical thinking skills

-- Opportunities that encourage independent learning by presenting patient cases and through various teaching opportunities
+- Opportunities that encourage independent learning through case presentations

 - Opportunities for graduate assistant and teaching assistant positions

-The curriculum integrates the didactic, laboratory, and clinical components throughout the program of study.
-The philosophy of the clinical education component is to provide a broad background for entry-level practice in a variety of clinic settings, which are located in various geographic locations.
-These clinic settings include acute care/inpatient hospitals, ambulatory care/outpatient, skilled nursing/extended care facilities, private practice, neurologic rehabilitation, and pediatric/school settings.
+The philosophy of the clinical education component is to provide a broad background for entry-level practice in a variety of clinical settings, which are located in various geographic locations.
+These settings include acute care/inpatient hospitals, ambulatory care/outpatient, skilled nursing/extended care facilities, private practice, neurologic rehabilitation and pediatric/school settings.
 Currently, we have over 300 contractual agreements which can provide placement opportunities throughout the U.S. and are beginning to expand abroad with an agreement in London.

-The part-time clinical occurs in the first year of the program in a variety of local, rural clinical facilities.
-It is designed to provide opportunities for continued development of professional characteristics, as well as practice of technical skills being learned in the classroom.
-These experiences, which are somewhat unique in PT curricula, provide students with needed practical preparation for the first full time clinical.
+The part-time clinical or integrated clinical experience occurs in the first year of the program in local, rural clinical facilities.
+These experiences, which are somewhat unique in PT curricula, give students needed practical preparation for the first full-time clinical sequence.

-Clinical Practicum II – 12 weeks, Summer Semester of 3rd year
+Clinical Practicum II - 14 weeks, Summer Semester of third year

-The Director of Clinical Education (DCE) assigns students to the clinical facilities for the practica.
-The DCE works closely with students to meet their needs and desires, but also to make certain that each student has the experiences that are pertinent to becoming a "generalist", that is, a physical therapist capable of practicing in any setting as a graduate.
-Students are given the opportunity to provide a priority listing of clinical facilities from among those that are available for each practicum time period.
+The Director of Clinical Education (DCE) assigns students to clinical facilities for the practica.
+The DCE works closely with students to meet their individual needs and desires, but also to make certain that each student has the experiences that prepare students to be capable of practicing in any setting.